thepassle/batching-blog/README.md

 > If you're interested in reading more about debouncing, here's a great blog on [css-tricks.com](https://css-tricks.com/debouncing-throttling-explained-examples/)

-However, and I’m sorry to disappoint, this is not how LitElement does things, but important to illustrate the point of "batching".
+However, and I’m sorry to disappoint, this is not how LitElement does things but important to illustrate the point of "batching".
 Before we go deeper into that, we’re going to require some knowledge about...

 ## THE EVENT LOOP!